-‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face-Off [Recap]
+‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face Off [Recap]

 — Ashtonion (@SuperCoupleGal) June 6, 2018

 After her phone call, Ciara breaks down in tears.
 Ben approaches her and tells her that he couldn’t help but overhear.

 “Nobody in their right mind would trust a serial killer but you don’t trust anyone.”

 Ciara responds by saying that Ben can’t hurt her any worse than she has already been hurt.